Skip to main content

 3. Compute the theory union.

-4. Look up (theory-set, preference) → solver in the capability table.
+4. Look up (theory-set, preference) → backend profile in the capability table.

 Stats on the final routing decisions are emitted at --report smt: